huckimucki/rock-paper-scissors/README.md

 # rock-paper-scissors

-First js project in TOP
+First js project in TOP.
+The classic iteration of the school yard game rock paper scissors.